NatTuck/khoury-ntuck/courses/2020/01/cs5600/notes/02-assembly/notes.md

 ## AMD64: ISA and ASM

-Last time we compiled a simple program and the assembly didn't make much sense.
-To explain what's going on, we need some history:

 Intel released the 8086 processor in 1978.
 It was based on the earlier 8008 processor from 1972, which was based on the 4004.